-We all have an expectation that when we use a service (especially when we are paying for it) that they will be aware of our individual needs and treat us in the right way.
+We all expect that when we use a service (especially when we are paying for it), they will be aware of our individual needs and treat us in the right way.
 We would like to assume that staff have received the necessary training and the relevant information is clearly documented within internal processes.
-There is also the trust that staff have an awareness of what a these are and how they apply to us.
-This trust was broken when a guide dog working with deaf blind lady was put into Quarantine by British Airways at Heathrow airport.
+There is also the trust that staff have an awareness of what these are and how they apply to us.
+This trust was broken when a guide dog working with a deaf blind lady was put into Quarantine by British Airways at Heathrow airport.

-The expectation is only heightened when we come across companies such as British Airways, who fly to 183 destinations and serving more than 40 million customers a year.
+The expectation is only heightened when we come across companies such as British Airways, which fly to 183 destinations and serve more than 40 million customers a year.
 With a slogan of ‘To fly.
-To serve’ – service is considered to be of a top priority to this high profile brand.
+To serve’ – service is considered to be a top priority for this high-profile brand.

 Her guide dog was unnecessarily taken into quarantine after British Airways staff questioned if Molly should be able to keep her dog Bella with her due to a tapeworm dose.

 The issue became even more pronounced because the staff did not fully enable Molly to access this crucial and impactful information and missed out on key politeness and basic customer service considerations.